jazu1412/CMPE255_DATA_MINING_FALL24/ASSIGNMENT-1/TASK-2/README.md

 - Use the "Add Task" form to create new tasks with relevant details.
 - Click the "Generate Daily Plan" button to get an optimized schedule based on your wake-up time.
 - Mark tasks as completed using the "Complete" button next to each task.
+-  Mark tasks as Deleted using the "Delete" button next to each task.
 - The dashboard provides an overview of task statistics.
-- To sync tasks with external calendar events, provide the necessary calendar integration details.

 ## File Structure